ctrueden/equilibrium/_pages/rules/lycan-ranger.md

 ### Improved Beast Form

-At 6th level, your beast form improves in one of the following ways:
+At 6th level, your beast form grows in power.
+Choose one of the following abilities:

+* **Damage Resistances.** You are resistant to bludgeoning, piercing, and slashing damage from nonmagical attacks that aren't silvered.

-* **Primal Strike.** Attacks in beast or hybrid count as magical +1.
+* **Primal Strike.** Natural weapon attacks in beast or hybrid form count as magical +1.

 * **Savage Critical.** Your natural weapon attacks score a critical hit on 19 or 20.

 * **Scent of Blood.** After damaging an enemy in beast form, you become attuned to the smell their blood.
 Your attacks versus that target do an additional +2d6 damage, and you always know their exact location&mdash;meaning they don't benefit from concealment&mdash;as long as they are within your reach.
 Your actions not focused on this specific enemy are at disadvantage as long as you continue to smell its blood.

-* **Thrash.** Any successful natural weapon attack also does 1d4 + 1/2 Str claw damage versus another target within your reach.
+* **Thrash.** In lieu of a natural weapon attack, you can smash a grappled creature into the creatures around it.
+Make a melee weapon attack against each creature adjacent to the grappled creature, treating the grappled creature as an improvised weapon that deals 1d6 + Str bludgeoning damage.

 These abilities also become available as [feats](https://www.dndbeyond.com/sources/basic-rules/customization-options#Feats).